-7.4 Engine data and torque values
+7.4 Engine data

-The following pages outline applicable reference material that represents the engine data for the CFP11E and all its ratings at the time of this printing.
+The following pages outline applicable reference material that represents the engine data for the CFP7E and all its ratings at the time of this printing.
 For a complete, up-to-date, Model Specification Sheet, refer to cummins.com.